krishnaz/tech-debt-talk/PITCHME.md

 Note:
 * Similar analysis, but at component level
-* Frquency high means refactor to ease change
+* Frequency high means refactor to ease change
 * Temporal may mean merge components, or reduce coupling to increase cohesion
 * Highly buggy could indicate issues
 * Alert based, similar to bugs, but shows high maintenance